Raspberries and Kohlrabi

 • Don't worry if your discs aren't perfectly round.
 The irregular shape adds to the flatbread's rustic charm.

-• Cook the sourdough flatbread on high heat!
+• Cook the flatbread on high heat!
 Make sure your pan is plenty hot and wait a minute or two in between flatbreads for the pan to reheat.
 The hot pan will create a crisp crust and help to prevent the flatbreads from sticking.

 📖 Recipe